 source: Pick Up Limes channel

-Since LinkedIn is mostly used by professionals, the most suitable content for this networking platform is job listings and career information.
-However, there are lots of communities where people exchange their experiences and valuable information (such as research, industry news, etc.).
+As LinkedIn is primarily a platform for professionals, the most relevant content for this networking site revolves around job listings, career information, and insights that enhance your professional life.
+However, there are lots of online communities where people exchange their experiences and valuable information (such as research, industry trends, etc.).

 Look at Neil Patel.
 Every marketer knows him as a top influencer on the web.
 On his LinkedIn, he is continuously sharing valuable content growing his brand.